gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Björn Kautler](https://github.com/Vampire).

+### Better integration with Eclipse Web Tools Platform

+In this release, support for the Eclipse Web Tools Platform via the `eclipse-wtp` plugin has been vastly improved.

+Previous versions of this plugin were highly dependent on having the `ear` or `war` plugin applied.
+By removing this dependency, Gradle 2.3 enables users to leverage the Eclipse WTP support in more circumstances.
+Examples where this may be useful include projects producing a plain EJB module, or projects that prefer to configure facets directly on the Eclipse project.

+A further improvement in this release is that generated Eclipse `.classpath` files now include correct dependency attributes (GRADLE-1422), fixing the case where certain Gradle builds could not be easily exported to Eclipse.

+Thanks to [Andreas Schmid](https://github.com/aaschmid), who contributed many of these improvements.

 ### Tooling API improvements

 The Gradle tooling API provides a stable API that tools such as IDEs can use to embed Gradle.